rust-lang/rust/src/doc/rustdoc/src/command-line-arguments.md

 ### `theme-checker`: check if your themes implement all the required rules

 This flag allows you to check if your themes implement the necessary CSS rules.
-To put it more simply, when adding a new theme, it needs to implements all the CSS rules present in the `ðark` and `light` CSS themes.
+To put it more simply, when adding a new theme, it needs to implements all the CSS rules present in the "light" CSS theme.

 You can use this flag like this: